Baptist Hicks, 1st Viscount Campden: Career

 Hicks was brought up in his father's business and took over the business from his mother, who died in 1592.
 He imported rich silks from Italy and other foreign places.
 Through the influence of his brother Michael he contracted a large amount of business with the court and amassed a large fortune.
+Hicks sold "watchet" blue velvet and taffeta for bed hangings to the Earl of Northumberland in 1586, from his shop at the sign of the White Bear.
 By 1596 he was appointed Mercer to Queen Elizabeth I regarding the purchase of fabrics.
+In April 1602 Hicks supplied Elizabeth I with satin used for "maskes and byllements".

-Hicks wrote to James VI of Scotland on 1 March 1600 hoping for repayment of sums due to him by Robert Jousie, a bankrupted textile merchant working on the king's behalf.
+Hicks supplied textiles to James VI of Scotland, notably for the occasion of the baptism of Prince Henry at Stirling Castle in 1594.
+Hicks wrote to James VI on 1 March 1600 hoping for repayment of sums due to him by Robert Jousie, a bankrupted textile merchant working on the king's behalf.
 He had written twice before to the king, and was disappointed to hear from the Scottish ambassador that he would not be paid from the annuity awarded by Queen Elizabeth.
 Hicks employed Humphrey Dethick as his factor in Florence buying fabrics, until he left in 1602.

-Having made large loans to the Crown and prominent courtiers, he was knighted on 23 July 1603, soon after the accession of James I. He was one of the first citizens who kept a shop to continue in trade once knighted.
+Having made large loans to the Crown and prominent courtiers, he was knighted on 23 July 1603, soon after the accession of James I. Hicks was one of the first citizens who kept a shop (at the White Bear on Cheapside) to continue in trade once knighted.
+James ordered Hicks to send a variety of fabrics to Scotland for his wife, Anne of Denmark.
+Hicks was asked to supply crimson velvet, damask, and satin for the coronation on 25 July.
+He was paid £3,000, but was left with 1,400 yards of unused fabric.
 He was in dispute with the Court of Aldermen of the City of London because he was unwilling to serve as an alderman; however the king directed that he be excused as a "king's servant".

-Hicks supplied King James Court with silks and "rich mercery ware".
+Hicks supplied King James' court with silks and "rich mercery ware", and supplied velvet to Bess of Hardwick and her son William Cavendish, 1st Earl of Devonshire.
+He was allocated £2000 from the duty on sea coal to remunerate him for fabric supplied to royal wardrobe ordered by the Earl of Dunbar.

-Hicks and Thomas Woodward provided the fabrics supplied to Princess Elizabeth for her wedding to Frederick V of the Palatinate in February 1613 and to the Lord Chancellor, Francis Bacon, for the visit of the Archbishop of Spalato in 1618.
+With Thomas Woodward, Hicks provided the fabrics supplied to Princess Elizabeth for her wedding to Frederick V of the Palatinate in February 1613 and to the Lord Chancellor, Francis Bacon, for the visit of the Archbishop of Spalato in 1618.

 Hicks was created a baronet on 1 July 1620 and began a career in public service.
 He was appointed one of the Commissioners to inquire into the condition of St. Paul's Cathedral, and was elected as MP for Tavistock in 1620, and for Tewkesbury from 1624 to 1628.